awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 **Objects**
    + **List** – Allows a grantee to list the objects in the bucket\.
-   + **Write** – Allows grantee to create, overwrite, and delete any object in the bucket\.
+   + **Write** – Allows grantee to create new objects in the bucket\.
+For the bucket and object owners of existing objects, also allows deletions and overwrites of those objects\.

      In the S3 console, you can only grant write access to the S3 log delivery group and the bucket owner \(your AWS account\)\.
 We highly recommend that you do not grant write access for other grantees\.
 However, if you need to grant write access, you can use the AWS CLI, AWS SDKs, or the REST API\.

 **Bucket ACL**
    + **Read** – Allows grantee to read the bucket ACL\.